 This page contains photos and stories about Saint Pierre, Martinique during the Belle Epoque, roughly 1870 until 1902, when the city was destroyed by the explosion of Mont Pélée.

 The Collége-Séminaire Saint-Louis-Gonzague is the school where Paul Poncy studied for two years, from about 1893 to 1895.
 It was a private, Church-sponsored boarding school, only a few blocks from where the Poncy family lived on rue Castelnau.

 This is the church the Poncy family attended.
 The Church of the Fort was at the base of rue Castelnau, a few blocks from their home.

 This is the only photo I have of my grandfather or any of his immediate family in Martinique.
 Joseph Paul is on the left, his brother, Emmanuel on the right.

 The Plissonneau Duquêne family were first cousins of the Poncys.
 These were the founders of the Plissonneau shipping firm.
 Georges, seated on the left, is a character in our novel.

 Berthe Hayot was born in Morne Rouge in 1893.
 She was Joseph Paul’s first cousin, twice removed, the daughter of Loïsa Plissonneau Duquêne and Gabriel Hayot.
 The Hayots today are among the ten richest families on Martinique.
-Her husband, Paul Aubèry, played a sordid role in history of Martinique labor and race relations.
+The wealthy socialite’s husband, Paul Aubèry, played a sordid role in history of Martinique labor and race relations.